aazaff/startLearn.R/README.md

 As a beginner, you will often encounter errors.
 It is easy to become frustrated when the computer does not do what you want.
 However, remember that the computer ***"'tis naught but clockwork"*** and can only do what you tell it to do.
 If you are getting an error, it is almost certainly **your** fault.
 Don't despair and don't get mad.
 Take a deep breath, think about what you are trying to do, and try again.

-## R is a fancy scientific calculator?
+## R is just a fancy scientific calculator

 If you have ever used a scientific or graphing calculator, then you already intuitively know all the basics of doing arithmetic in R. Yay, you've learned about 25% of R without doing anything!
 But, let's just start with a quick review anyway.